SuperBruceJia/pytorch-flask-deploy-webapp/README.md

   http://0.0.0.0:8000/apidocs
   ```

-4. Input a medical sentence (in Chinese)
+4. Input a medical sentence (in Chinese) and see the recognized entities!

+Have fun!